 We provide an end-to-end solution to enable roles on your platform:

-- Vista Dashboard allows you to define your roles and the Resource Types they have access to, as well as access audit logs
+- Vista Dashboard allows you to define your roles and the Resource Types they have access to, access audit logs, and manual permissions grants

 - API Client Libraries that are used to grant, check, and revoke permissions